 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-RDCMan is especially useful for systems administrators, developers, testers and lab managers that work with groups of computers, server labs or large server farms -- such as automated check in systems and data centers -- where regular access to each machine is necessary.
+RDCMan is especially useful for systems administrators, developers, testers and lab managers who work with groups of computers, server labs or large server farms -- such as automated check-in systems and data centers -- where regular access to each machine is necessary.
 The ability to consolidate multiple RDP connections into a single window reduces desktop clutter.

 Administrators can organize connections by groups through top-level hierarchies.
 In the two-pane interface, connection options include whatever the admin can define within a native RDP session.
-Servers can only be imported through a text file.
+Admins can only import servers through a text file.

 Key features in the latest release include virtual machine connect-to-console support, client size options that come from the application configuration file, support for credential encryption with certificates and more.